MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-19-Distilled-Spirits-Plants/subpart-J-Claims/subjectgroup-ECFR92abc722f1b50cb-Requirements-Filing-Claims/section-19.263.md

 (2) The name, plant number and address of the plant where the tax was determined, assessed or paid.
 If the tax was assessed against, or paid by, someone other than the proprietor, then give the name, address and capacity of the person who was assessed or paid the tax.

-(c) *Supporting documents* - (1) *General.* If possible, the proprietor should support the information and details on all claims filed under this section with affidavits by persons having personal knowledge of the circumstances of the loss or destruction.
+(c) *Supporting documents*—(1) *General.* If possible, the proprietor should support the information and details on all claims filed under this section with affidavits by persons having personal knowledge of the circumstances of the loss or destruction.

 (2) *Losses in transit.* For claims on spirits, denatured spirits, articles, or wines lost while being transferred by a carrier, the claim must be supported by a copy of the bill of lading.

 (3) *Spirits withdrawn without payment of tax.* If the lost spirits were withdrawn without payment of tax for research, development, or testing, the claim must be supported by a copy of the proprietor's sample record prescribed in subpart V of this part.

 (26 U.S.C.
-5008, 5370)
+5008, 5370)[T.D.
+TTB-92, 76 FR 9090, Feb.
+16, 2011, as amended by T.D.
+TTB-146, 82 FR 1123, Jan.
+4, 2017]